dantman/pywikia/families/README-family.txt

         # raise NotImplementedError, "%s wiki family does not support api.php" % self.name
         return '%s/api.php' % self.scriptpath(code)

     # Which version of MediaWiki is used?
+REQUIRED
     def version(self, code):
         # Replace with the actual version being run on your wiki
         return '1.13alpha'